jomavera/budgetApp/README.md

 ## Description
 This website allows to a certain user to create and store *Items*.
 With these *Items* the user also can create and store *Budgets*.

+> This is a capstone project for [CS50's Web Programming with Python and Javascript](https://cs50.harvard.edu/web/2020/)

 ## Specifications

 ### Tools